A Return to Salem's Lot: Development

-Larry Cohen later said the film began when he went to Warner Bros with Andre de Toth and pitched them the idea of remaking House of Wax (1953).
+Larry Cohen said the film began when he went to Warner Bros.
+Pictures with Andre de Toth and pitched them the idea of remaking House of Wax (1953).
 Warner was not interested.
 However the studio wanted Cohen to make a film for their video division.
 Cohen was only willing to do this if Warner would pay for two films, to be shot back-to-back.
 Warner agreed.
 The two films were to It's Alive III: Island of the Alive and A Return to Salem's Lot.
 Both had built-in name recognition ideal for the straight-to-video market.

 Cohen had previously written a draft screenplay for the 1979 miniseries based on Stephen King's novel of the same name, but it was rejected by Warner Bros. at the time.
 Years later, Warner Bros. approached Cohen to direct another low-budget feature for them, and he proposed a sequel to Salem's Lot that only loosely used King's source novel for its basis.
 Cohen was influenced by the Thornton Wilder play Our Town when writing the screenplay.

 "The intention was always to bring a sense of humor to the picture in playing with the established elements of vampire movies.
 Audiences recognize aspects of the mythology and know what they mean, but I don't like vampire movies particularly.
 In fact, I find them very tedious.
 With A Return to Salem's Lot, I tried to revamp the vampire legend by making vampires the most persecuted race in Europe."